atharva29/homeAutomation/README.md

 NETCAT CODE - Currently i am using netcat on client side.
 NetCat connects to server and sends data in form 1,ard1 in which 1 will be the roll number of the person and ard1 is the device name .

+DATABASE
+We have 1 database whose name is attendance.db and it contains 4 tables
+1. student
+2.student1
+3.student2
+4.counter
+// i will replace this names by SE,TE,BE

+student TABLE = In this tables there are 3 rows ,
+i. num = num is the primary key for database ii.id = id is the integer for roll number iii.name = name is for CLASS (eg. SE , TE , BE ) iv. date_time = puts current date time in database

+Similarly for student1 ,student2 there are num1 , num2 and ID1 and ID2 respectively

+Counter table contains 4 colums :
+1.num = this num is always 1
+ ID1 , ID2  , ID3    are the respective num values of each repective tables
+2.ID1 = holds num value of student
+3. ID2 = holds num value of student1
+4. ID3 = holds num value of student2